Shurikal/aopt/aopt-exercise11/Algorithms Overview.md

 Active Set Method using Newton’s solver
 Primal-Dual Interior Point method using Newton's solver with Hessian modification

+The augmented Lagrangian is the fastest solver for this problem.
+We start feasible so the infeasible solver is not necessary.
+The active Set and Interior Point method are designed for inequality constraints problem and converge there fast.

 ## A linear program with inequality constraints

 Active Set Method using Newton’s solver
 + Primal-Dual Interior Point method using Newton's solver with Hessian modification

+It is faster than the Active Set Method because it does not go to the boundaries of the constraints as fast as the Active Set Method.
+On the boundaries the step size is much smaller and it needs more iteration steps.

 ## A convex quadratic problem with linear inequality constraints which can be solved via a sequence of convex quadratic subproblems with small number of linear equality constraints

 Active Set Method using Newton’s solver
-+ Primal-Dual Interior Point method using Newton's solver with Hessian modification
+Primal-Dual Interior Point method using Newton's solver with Hessian modification
-It is faster than the Active Set Method because it does not go to the boundaries of the constraints as fast as the Active Set Method.
-On the boundaries the step size is much smaller and it needs more iteration steps.

 ## An unconstrained non-convex problem